worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Neptune approached.
 Voyager 2's final planetary encounter, scheduled for August 1989\.
 The last time the spacecraft would have anything dramatic to photograph.
 After that, just the long coast into interstellar space.

-Sarah was forty-six.
+Liv was forty-six.
 Gray-haired now, joints stiff, eyes strained from years of staring at screens.
 She'd gained weight—too much time sitting, too much coffee and takeout.
 Her doctor had mentioned blood pressure, cholesterol, stress.

 "You need to take better care of yourself," he'd said.